 Read Also: Wave Trap

 In response to the growing demand for improved power system reliability and efficiency, distribution systems have more recently been automated.
 The Smart Grid policy requirements outlined in the Energy Independence and Security Act (EISA) of December 2007 provide all distribution automation stakeholders with a greater understanding of the benefits and challenges of distribution automation.
 In the 1980s, distribution systems began to receive more attention, which gave rise to the concept of smart grids.

-Smart Grid for distribution systems for improved power system efficiency
+Smart Grid for distribution systems: improved power system efficiency

 This paper anticipates the prompt detection and isolation of a malfunctioning feeder, as well as a reduction in the number of time crews, must spend locating and repairing them.

 It also refers to the improvement of dispersed storage and generation systems, also known as distributed generation (DSG).
 This paper concludes by emphasizing the significance of distribution automation to maintain supply reliability and reduce operating costs.
 It will be fascinating to observe how all of these provisions are implemented.

 Digital technologies must be highly developed if the aforementioned Smart Grid objectives, namely increased reliability, security, and efficiency, are to be attained.
 Among the significant obstacles facing the development of the Smart Grid are the implementation costs and the establishment of new standards by regulatory bodies.

 About Smart Grid for distribution systems